 Arnica is not recommended for use during pregnancy.
-Side effects in pregnant women include stimulation of the uterus, which could lead to spontaneous miscarriage or premature delivery.
+Side effects in people who are pregnant include stimulation of the uterus, which could lead to spontaneous miscarriage or premature delivery.
 These mostly result from ingestion, but could also be caused by the cream, if used on an open wound.

 Arnica can be passed into breast milk.
-Because there are no known studies about the side effects of arnica on young children or infants, it is not recommended for use by nursing mothers, even as a cream.
+Because there are no known studies about the side effects of arnica on young children or infants, it is not recommended for use by people who nurse, even as a cream.

 Arnica slows the process of blood coagulation.
 Therefore, if taken with other anticoagulants or antiplatelet drugs, such as Warfarin, Hepadrin, Plavix or Coumadin, arnica can cause increased bleeding.
 In addition to prescription medications, arnica can also interact with over-the-counter pain relievers and herbal remedies that affect blood coagulation, including aspirin, ibuprofen, naproxen sodium, garlic or gingko biloba.

 Arnica can also reduce the effectiveness of corticosteroids, as well as drugs that treat high blood pressure or diabetes.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.